arinitti/FTP-Mystery/README.md

 I rediscovered a security hole in the basic UNIX file system.
 There is no need to steal Tappy’s arm as in the Huawei case.
 Users can blithely waltz into and adopt files.
 I was using this pathway in the early 2000s.
 Thought it had been plugged, but alas – **No**!

 I invented this website code in 2000\.
 After reading about using viewport in CSS, I asked **why?** I put up my code for [Always Responsive Accessible Web Page Display and Printing For Any Device](https://github.com/arinitti/Always-Responsive-pages) on GitHub in June 2018\.
-The idea took over the net.

-Now I have discovered a FTP permissions issue.
+Hiding in plain sight, FTP can be used to change file ownership and permissions.
 FTP (File Transfer Protocol) or SFTP(Secure File Transfer Protocol) are both impacted by this mystery.
-FTP can be used to change ownership of files.
-In researching the net, I have not found any documentation or mention regarding this possible security hole.
+In researching the net, I have not found any documentation or mention regarding this possible security danger.
 FTP is used by thousands daily.
 Is this problem overlooked?
 Did the documentation disappear in rewrites?
 Who knows?

 <dl>
 <dt>For my satisfaction, I am publishing examples of this mystery.
 - I am using a terminal shell on a local MAC.
 - I am writing the files with vim.